 The aircraft’s airworthiness certificate, engine and airframe logbooks, aircraft equipment list, weight and balance data, aircraft flight manual or owner’s handbook, will all help to increase the aircraft’s value.

-Having missing documents, pages or entries from the aircraft logbooks will negatively impact the value of the aircraft.
+Having missing documents, pages or entries from aircraft logbooks will negatively impact the value of the aircraft overall.

 Put simply, any damage history on a private jet will decrease its resale value.

 Of course, the extent to which its value will be affected is hard to say.
-This is because the nature of damage can vary significantly.
+This is because the nature of damage can vary significantly from aircraft to aircraft.

 Factors such as the type of accident, severity of the damage, who repaired the damage and if other components were affected will all influence the extent to which the resale value is affected.

-The age of the equipment in both the cockpit and the cabin will affected a private jets resale value.
+The age of the equipment in both the cockpit and the cabin will affect a private jet’s resale value.
 The impact can be both positive and negative.

 Alternatively, upgrading avionics may cost more than the lost resale value.
 Therefore, it is important to consider the ‘true’ cost of upgrading equipment.

 Additionally, having old air conditioning systems and avionics can result in costly maintenance bills.
-Additionally, most owners will want to avoid the hassle of having their aircraft down for repairs.
+Yet you must also consider that most owners will want to avoid the hassle of having their aircraft down for repairs.

 The cause of the impact in value is three fold.